 The floral array is a branched cluster at the top of the stems of several flower heads, usually one open at one time.
 The base of the cluster and at divisions of the cluster there may be small bracts and stalks will usually have glandular hair.

-The flowers are between 1/2 to 1 inch wide, each on a short stalk, and composed of many fertile ray florets with yellow corollas and yellow stamens (5) with brownish anthers.
+The flowers are between 1/2 to 1 inch wide, each on a short stalk, and composed of many fertile ray florets with yellow corollas and rays and five yellow stamens with brownish anthers.
 The stamens tightly surround the pistil and style.
 The rays are shorter than the corolla tube.
 The receptacle is mostly flat and epaleate (that is, each floret does not have a subtending bract).
-The flower head involucre has many dull green phyllaries with pointed tips.
+There are no disc florets.
+The outside of the flower head is wrapped with many dull green phyllaries, in 3 to 5 series, unequal in length, with pointed tips.
 The flower stalks are glandular, but sometimes smooth, likewise the phyllaries.

-Seed: Fertile flowers mature to a dry reddish-brown cypselae (seed).
-It is ellipsoid and strongly compressed, sometimes winged, hairless, not wrinkled, with 3 to 5 ribs on each side and with a tuft of fine white hair for wind dispersion.
+Seed: Fertile flowers mature to dry reddish-brown cypselae (seeds).
+They are ellipsoid and strongly compressed, sometimes winged, hairless, not wrinkled, with 3 to 5 ribs on each side and with a tuft of fine white hair for wind dispersion.

 Names: The genus Sonchus, is the old Greek name for 'hollow' and was applied due to the hollow stem of the Sow Thistle and the species asper, means 'rough' - as in the spiny edges.
-The author name for the plant classification is as follows: The first to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-His work was amended by ‘Hill’ which is for John Hill (c1716-1775), English botanist, author of 76 works including the 26 volume The Vegetable System.
+The author name for the plant classification is as follows: The first to classify, in 1753 assigning the name Sonchus oleraceus var. asper was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+His work was amended in 1769 by ‘Hill’ which is for John Hill (c1716-1775), English botanist, author of 76 works including the 26 volume The Vegetable System.
 The origin of the name 'Sow Thistle' is ancient but obscure.

 Comparison: There are 3 species of Sow Thistle in Minnesota.
 A description is given below in 'notes'.
 The other plant that may look something like this one is Prickly Lettuce, Lactuca serriola , but there the flower has only 5 to 13 ray flowers, the flower head is smaller, and the leaves have a spiny mid-rib on the underside.
 Compare also the Field Sow Thistle, Sonchus arvensis.